Click here for a great selection of Amazon.com books about the 50 states.

 - District of Columbia - People living in the District of Columbia do not have full representation in the United States Congress.
 There has been discussion about this district becoming a state with the name "New Columbia" often being mentioned.

-- New York City - New York City has a population that is greater than most US states.
+- New York City - New York City has a population greater than most US states.
 Secession from New York State would allow it to govern itself and retain a lot more of the revenue it generates as the financial capital of the world.